evancz/guide.elm-lang.org/book/effects/json.md

 }
 ```

-We need to run it through a `Decoder` to to access specific information.
+We need to run it through a `Decoder` to access specific information.
 So if we wanted to get the `"age"`, we would run the JSON through a `Decoder Int` that describes exactly how to access that information:

 ![](diagrams/int.svg)